15 Important Questions to Ask Before Accepting a Job Abroad

 3) Are Accommodations Included?

-Many large seasonal employers: be they ski resorts, hostels, theme parks, etc., offer accommodation options for their employees.
+Many large seasonal employers, whether ski resorts, hostels, theme parks, etc., offer options for accommodations for their employees.
 Check carefully before accepting any offer.
 While employee sponsored accommodations are often very affordable, there is often a good reason why.
 Check what sort of accommodations you’ll be living in and especially whether cooking facilities are available: while this may seem a small detail, if you’re unable to cook your own food your budget can suffer.
 Take-out meals or restaurants can be expensive (assuming they are even available where you’re living).
 In addition, the cost of accommodations should be taken out of your salary and not paid up front.
 Research carefully to make sure you know what to expect.

 |Camping in a temple.

 4) If Accommodations Are Not Included, Can I Find Somewhere to Live?